cakebatterandsprinkles/portfolio-gatsby/src/posts/26-react_hooks.md

 }
 ```

-So basically, you use useRef hook whenever you want to maintain a reference to a DOM node, and you want to make changes on it without triggering a rerender.
+So basically, you use useRef hook whenever you want to maintain a reference to a DOM node, and you want to make changes on it without triggering a re-render.

-### ErrorBoundary Component

-There are no hooks for ErrorBoundary (so far), so it has to be written as a class component.
-ErrorBoundary is a higher order component that wraps up another component with the goal of handling any errors that component (and its children) will throw in all lifecycle events (including render), and displays a fallback UI for them.

-There is an npm package called **[react-error-boundary](https://www.npmjs.com/package/react-error-boundary)** which implements a ErrorBoundary component you can import and use anywhere in your app, so you kinda never have to write this yourself.
-But if you really want to, here ya go: [React Error Boundaries documentation](https://reactjs.org/docs/error-boundaries.html)

-### useReducer()
+#### useReducer()

 useReducer hook takes two arguments, the first one is a reducer function, and the second one is the initial value of the state.
 Let's try to make a simple counter component that will increment its value when clicked.